 Our density profiles are in good agreement with the results of V99.
 However, while V99 estimated the density from β -model fitting, we performed a geometrical deprojection of the data using temperature profiles to infer the mean density profile.
-This method has the advantage of being model-independent.
+This method has the advantage of not depending on any model.